Alex-Ferreira-Santos/Alex-Ferreira-Santos/README.md

 [LinkedIn](https://www.linkedin.com/in/alex-ferreira-santos-/) <br>

-If you wanna use these card, check this [link](https://github.com/anuraghazra/github-readme-stats)
+If you wanna use this card, check this [link](https://github.com/anuraghazra/github-readme-stats)